-1 Includes non-controlling interests in TC PipeLines, LP and Portland.

-2 Net of cash.
+- 1 Includes non-controlling interests in TC PipeLines, LP and Portland. - 2 Net of cash and amounts due to/from affiliates

-As at December 31, 2016, we had unused capacity of \$2.0 billion, \$1.0 billion and US\$2.8 billion under our equity, Canadian debt and U.S. debt shelf prospectuses, respectively, to facilitate future access to the debt and equity markets.
+As at December 31, 2016, we had unused capacity of \$1.0 billion and US\$2.8 billion under our Canadian debt and U.S. debt shelf prospectuses, respectively, to facilitate future access to the debt markets.

 We were in compliance with all of our financial covenants at December 31, 2016.
-Provisions of various trust indentures and credit arrangements with certain of our subsidiaries can restrict those subsidiaries' ability to declare and pay dividends or make distributions under certain circumstances.
-If such restrictions apply, they may, in turn, have an impact on our ability to declare and pay dividends on our common and preferred shares.
+Provisions of various trust indentures and credit arrangements can restrict our ability to declare and pay dividends or make distributions under certain circumstances.
+If such restrictions apply, they may, in turn, have an impact on our ability to declare and pay dividends on our common shares.
 In the opinion of management, these provisions do not currently restrict or alter our ability to declare or pay dividends.
 These trust indentures and credit arrangements also require us to comply with various affirmative and negative covenants and maintain certain financial ratios.